 Budget for Taiwan:

 You can definitely travel Taiwan on a budget.
-Here are our expenses during our 3 Day Taiwan Trip:
+Here are the expenses during our 3 Day Taiwan Trip:

 Roundtrip Airfare (Cebu Pacific) = Php 3227.85